-The main goal of statistical comparisons (tests) is to calculate the level of statistical significance at which a given null hypothesis is rejected on the basis of available data.
-Researchers use this tool in order to present their findings and support their conclusions.
-Uncontrolled application of single inference procedures in a multiple comparison setting can cause a high false positive rate.
-Special multiple comparison procedures are used in order to control the probability of committing such a type I error in families of comparisons. \\ The need for improved control over the multiplicity effect in biological experiments became acute in the nineties, when the amount of data that could be measured and stored increased thousands fold.
-Many new experimental techniques, which allowed taking a large number of measurements simultaneously were developed, along with improved data acquisition and storage capabilities.\\ For example, in the case of gene expression microarray measurements, a typical aim is to identify the genes whose expression levels differentiate between healthy (type $A$) and diseased (type $B$) subjects.
+For example, in the case of gene expression microarray measurements, a typical aim is to identify the genes whose expression levels differentiate between healthy (type $A$) and diseased (type $B$) subjects.
 Genes are tested one by one for differential expression; the formal way to do this is by posing several thousand null hypotheses.
-A null hypothesis states that a particular variable (e.g. expression level of gene $i$) is sampled from the same distribution for both types $A,B$; one is interested in identifying variables (genes) for which the null hypothesis is rejected (i.e. genes whose expression {\it does} differentiate between types $A,B$).
-Such a finding is referred to as a {\it discovery}.
-Denote by $m$ the total number of hypotheses (e.g. the number of genes whose expression levels were measured), and assume that the null hypothesis is true for $m_0$ out of the $m$ (i.e. $m_0$ genes' expression levels do not differentiate the two types).
+A null hypothesis states that a particular variable (e.g., expression level of gene $i$) is sampled from the same distribution for both types $A,B$; one is interested in identifying variables (genes) for which the null hypothesis is rejected (i.e., genes whose expression \textit{does} differentiate between types $A,B$).
+Such a finding is referred to as a \textit{discovery}.
+Denote by $m$ the total number of hypotheses (e.g., the number of genes whose expression levels were measured), and assume that the null hypothesis is true for $m_0$ out of the $m$ (i.e., $m_0$ genes' expression levels do not differentiate the two types).
 For $m_1=m-m_0$ the null hypothesis is false (the expression levels of types $A$ and $B$ are sampled from different distributions).
-A statistical test is performed independently for each variable, producing a p-value $p_i,~i=1,2,...m$.
+A~statistical test is performed independently for each variable, producing a~$p$-value $p_i$, $i=1,2,\ldots,m$.
 On the basis of some thresholding operation on the $p_i$'s, the null hypothesis is rejected for $R$ tests.
-The decision to reject (or not) can be correct or false; When the null hypothesis is rejected for one of the $m_0$ variables for which it is actually true, we have a "false discovery" (type I error).
-Table \ref{state_table} presents the possible categories to which rejected and non-rejected hypotheses can belong, and the number of hypotheses in each category.
+The decision to reject (or not) can be correct or false; When the null hypothesis is rejected for one of the $m_0$ variables for which it is actually true, we have a~``false discovery'' (type I error).
+Table \ref{state_table} presents the possible categories to which rejected and nonrejected hypotheses can belong, and the number of hypotheses in each category.